.k8s Loading last commit info...

 kubectl get pods -n cert-manager -l app=cm-webhook-cloudns

-Check the APIService is available (this is how cert-manager finds the webhook):
+Check both APIService resources are available (this is how cert-manager finds the webhook):

-The AVAILABLE column must show True.
+The AVAILABLE column must show True for both.
 If it shows False, the pod is likely not ready yet or the Service is misconfigured — check with:

 kubectl logs -n cert-manager -l app=cm-webhook-cloudns

-The READY column should show True within a minute or two.
+The READY column should show True within a minute or two for both issuers.

 Step 7 — Request a certificate